-Your going to want to remove both wires going to the circuit breaker before removing the storage box.
+You're going to want to remove both wires going to the circuit breaker before removing the storage box.

-Once complete you will remove the storage box and this is what you will see.
+Once complete you will remove the storage box, this is what you will see.

 Remove the cable that goes to the truck lock.
-Your going to want to pull up in the meal/plastic part and remove the end of the cable.
-You're going to want to remove these the bolts along the running boards on both sides and in the middle.
+You're going to want to pull up in the meal/plastic part and remove the end of the cable.